 - Liver failure and kidney failure

-- Rupture of the spleen leading to hemorrhage
+- Rupture of the spleen leading to haemorrhage

 - Avoid travel to or through countries where malaria occurs if possible.
-Begin taking antimalarial drugs about one to two weeks before traveling to a malaria infested area and for four weeks after leaving the area.
+Begin taking antimalarial drugs about one to two weeks before travelling to a malaria-infested area and for four weeks after leaving the area.

-- Be aware of peak exposure times and places: Vectors of malaria are most active in twilight periods (for example, dawn and dusk) or in the evening after dark.
-Avoiding the outdoors or focusing preventive actions during peak hours may reduce risk.
+- Be aware of peak exposure times and places.
+Vectors of malaria are most active in twilight periods (for example, dawn and dusk) or in the evening after dark.
+Avoiding the outdoors or focusing on preventive actions during peak hours may reduce risk.

 - Wear appropriate clothing.
 Repellents or insecticides such as permethrin can be applied to clothing and gear for added protection.

-- Bed nets are essential to provide protection and to reduce discomfort caused by biting insects.
-Bed nets are most effective when they are treated with an insecticide or repellent such as permethrin
+- Bed nets are essential to provide protection and reduce discomfort caused by biting insects.
+Bed nets are most effective when they are treated with an insecticide or repellent such as permethrin.

 - Optimum protection can be provided by applying repellents.